Advice for New Soft Water Shrimp Keepers

 Utilizing TDS and Nitrate Levels for Effective Water Changes

 Keeping an eye on the Total Dissolved Solids (TDS) and nitrate levels in your aquarium is key to ensuring a healthy environment for your shrimp.
-These parameters are directly linked to the quality of your tank water and can indicate when a water change is necessary.
+These parameters are directly linked to the quality of your tank water and can indicate when a water changeOpens in a new tab. is necessary.

 TDS is a measure of the combined content of all inorganic and organic substances contained in a liquid.
 In the context of an aquarium, this includes minerals, salts, metals, and other ions.
 A TDS meter can provide a quick and easy reading of the overall water quality.
-While different shrimp species have different TDS requirements, a general rule of thumb is to perform a water change when the TDS begins to exceed 200.
+While different shrimp species have different TDS requirements, a general rule of thumb is to perform a water changeOpens in a new tab. when the TDS begins to exceed 200.

 On the other hand, nitrates are a byproduct of the breakdown of organic material in your tank, such as fish waste and uneaten food.
-They can also enter your tank through tap water.
+They can also enter your tank through tap waterOpens in a new tab..
 While some level of nitrates can be beneficial for plant growth, excessive nitrate levels can be harmful to your shrimp.
 Regular testing can help you keep track of nitrate levels.
 As a general guideline, if nitrate levels exceed 5ppm, it’s a clear signal that a water change is required.

 Which way you test is up to you nowadays, I tend to test for nitrates more than TDS.